vincentjiang10/terrain-map/README.md

 ## Terrain-Map
 ### Project Description
 Include picture of standard perspective and default position
-- What has been done: talk in detail about the process of algorithm implementation, data structures, gui (J swing and awt frameworks, event handling, component design), graphics and animation (through double buffering process), console I/O, debugging & testing, git, etc. -> relate back to software design principles (search up and study some of these) used (perhaps OOP principles), clean and scalable code, coupling & decoupling, etc.
+- What has been done: talk in detail about the process of algorithm implementation, data structures, gui (J swing and awt frameworks, event handling, component design), graphics and animation (through double buffering process), console I/O, debugging & testing, git, etc. -> relate back to software design principles (search up and study some of these) used (perhaps OOP principles: inheritance with custom rendereres for comboBox and customColorSlider), clean and scalable code, coupling & decoupling, etc.
 - Add what has been accomplished, etc.

 ### Motivation